mas-bandwidth/gafferongames/content/post/integration_basics.md

             float v;      // velocity
         };

-We’ll also need a struct to store the derivatives of the state values so we can easily pass them around to functions.
-The derivatives we store are velocity and acceleration:
+We also need a struct to store the derivatives of the state values so we can easily pass them around to functions:

         struct Derivative
         {